ccoutant/dwarf-locations/005-locations-on-stack.md

 This proposal removes that limitation.
 A DWARF expression may evaluate to either a value or a location.
-Location descriptions are now simply DWARF expressions that evaluate to a location.
+Location descriptions are now simply DWARF expressions that evaluate to a location, and are now called location expressions.

 The DWARF stack is extended so that it can hold elements that are either (typed) values or (single) locations.
 The operators in Section 2.6 that